domuk-k/post-tetris/README.md

 - clear lines when row get full
 - add features for each user input
   - move block by a cell as arrow button pressed
-  - move block straight down for space bar
+  - move block straight down for space bar input
-  - move block by a cell as mousemove on board
+  - move block by a cell as a mousemove event fires on board